altibiz/ozds-web/docs/GreenBook.md

 oriented interface object model for metering devices and systems, as well as services to access the objects.
 Communication profiles to transport the messages through various communication media are also specified.

+The term "metering devices" is an abstraction; consequently "metering device" may be any type of device for which this abstraction is suitable.

+### Communication model

+DLMS/COSEM uses the concepts of the Open Systems Interconnection (OSI) model to model information exchange between meters and data collection systems.

+Each DLMS/COSEM client and each server – a COSEM logical device – is bound to a Service Access Point (SAP).
+The SAPs reside in the supporting layer of the DLMS/COSEM AL. Depending on the communication profile the SAP may be a TCP-UDP/IP wrapper address, an upper HDLC address, an LLC address etc.

+System titles are like MAC adresses for physical devices.
+Companion specifications may use a different schema for these.